HarshitG24/mealbuddy/README.md

 2. master - Contains the final code
 3. rls/harshit - All code commits by Harshit Gajjar
 4. rls/mihir - All code commits by Mihir Mesia
-5. rls/master - branch to merge changes from rls/harshit and rls/mihir
+5. rls/master - final changes for Project 4